 They are made of fabric.
 A blend of 70% bamboo viscose and 30% cotton; made of natural (unbleached) fibers, certified organic and OEKO-TEX-100.

 The white and black tissues are purchased in Canada, but are woven in China, in a modern, ecological, CPSIA-compliant factory.
 They are cut locally in Montreal.
-The Quebec tissues are woven in Montreal, but are bought in small quantities for the moment, to do some market testing.
+The white cream tissues are woven in Montreal.

 The same size as disposable tissues: 19 cm × 20.3 cm (7.5″ × 8″).
 Their dimensions may change slightly with time and washing.